eastoncalhoun/suffer/README.md

 └── suffer.json    # Dependency configuration
 ```

-# No more suffering!
+# No more suffering with dependencies!
 Results may vary.
 Currently, specific version control is unsupported.
 I plan to work on that in the future at some point.
+I have also not tested it with boost at all.
+Plan to get more libraries working with it first.

 ## License